ViktoriiaLahoda/ViktoriiaLahoda/README.md

 ## 🎯 What I'm Looking For

-I'm aiming to grow into a **Data Scientist** role — ideally in a team where I can work on the full pipeline: from raw data to a model that solves a real business problem.
+I'm aiming to grow into a **Data Scientist** role where I can turn raw data into meaningful insights and actionable solutions.
+I’m motivated by solving real business problems, supporting data-driven decision-making, and contributing to projects that create tangible value.
 I'm especially interested in:

 - 🔍 Machine learning & predictive modelling
 - 📊 Turning analytical insights into business decisions